18 Witches in Children’s Books

 This post may contain affiliate links.

 If your children like books with magic, reading about witches will transport them into wonderful, magical worlds.
-Discover picture books, chapter books, and middle grade books about witches for Halloween or anytime of year.
+Discover picture books, chapter books, and middle grade witch books for Halloween or anytime of year.

 Leila wins trophies for everything she does.
 Now, she wants a trophy for baking.
 But she’s terrible at it!
 Her sisters give her lots of help and teach her all their tricks, even deep breathing.
 Leila doesn’t win a trophy but realizes that when she has fun, she feels like a winner so it’s okay.
 Plus, there’s yummy cake to eat, which she’s also quite good at.
 I love this story!